The Tank Museum: History

 The writer Rudyard Kipling visited Bovington in 1923 and, after viewing the damaged tanks that had been salvaged at the end of the First World War, recommended that a museum be set up.
 A shed was established to house the collection but was not opened to the general public until 1947.

 George Forty, who was appointed director of the museum in 1982, expanded and modernized the collection.
 He retired in 1993 after which he was appointed an OBE.
 David Fletcher, who had been a historian at the museum since 1982, retired in 2012 and was also appointed an MBE "for his services to the history of armoured warfare".
+In 1985 the museum loaned a Sherman tank to the Great Dorset Steam Fair to be used in a heavy haulage demonstration.

 The museum established its own YouTube channel in January 2010.
 Early episodes were largely one-take affairs of museum staff talking about specific tanks in the collection and their role in history, with notable series led by Fletcher called "Tank Chats."
 The channel has more YouTube subscribers than famous museums such as the Metropolitan Museum of Art, and the Louvre; and has gained over 100 million views across its videos by April 2023, the first museum channel to hit such a milestone.
 In December 2023 the museum hosted a long distance footrace involving multiple laps around the museum.

 During the Russo-Ukrainian War the tank museum was able to provide blueprints and track samples of Soviet equipment allowing Cook Defence Systems to manufacture track for use by Ukraine.